Our mission is to strengthen and diversify the network of legal psychedelic service providers, beginning in Oregon.

 About Alma Institute:

-Our mission is to strengthen and diversify the network of legal psychedelic therapy providers by offering prioritized enrollment and certification opportunities to people from marginalized communities, specifically BI&Poc, 2SLGBTQIA+, and people with low incomes.
+Our mission is to strengthen and diversify the network of legal psychedelic service providers by offering prioritized enrollment and certification opportunities to people from marginalized communities.
 We seek to increase benefits and prevent harms by creating pathways to apprenticeship, employment, and ongoing peer support for facilitators in this growing field.

 Launching in Oregon in 2023, our social justice-rooted training program practicum to prepare students for licensure under the nation’s first legal psilocybin services program.
-We seek to raise industry standards so people from historically excluded communities can find belonging and thrive in psychedelic work.
+We seek to raise industry standards so people from all backgrounds can find belonging and thrive in psychedelic work.
 This requires anchoring in trauma-informed care, cultural humility, feedback, accountability, and meaningful practices of sacred reciprocity.

 We exist so psychedelic healing work can not only be available to our communities, but relevant to our ancestral and lived experiences and impactful for generations to come.

 We hold a strong focus on continued support and skill building for new graduates, and are weaving a culture of engagement, mentorship and accountability into our programming.
 We will support this by hosting in person and digital integration circles for new and experienced facilitators, supporting networks of student pods to continue learning together, and leading industry-wide conversations about ethical standards and care.